PSNI data breach staff offered £7500 universal compensation

 While the offer follows the allocation of £119 million by Stormont for damages, it is not considered a one-size-fits-all solution.
 Legal representatives have indicated that the flat fee may not be suitable for exceptional cases where individuals with identifiable names were left particularly vulnerable or suffered severe distress.
 These claimants may choose to continue with ongoing group legal actions in the High Court.

 However, to add insult to injury, the PSNI confirmed that some officers involved in the 2023 breach have had their names published on the NI Courts website.
-Following the discovery of the new breach, the Department of Justice (DoJ) clarified that it took immediate action and removed the online public court list.
+Following the discovery of latest incident, the Department of Justice (DoJ) clarified that it took immediate action and removed the online public court list.

 Training Announcement: Freevacy offers a range of independent data protection qualifications from IAPP and BCS.
 Our certified courses are available at foundation and practitioner levels and cover multiple legal jurisdictions, data protection operations management, and the implementation of complex privacy solutions in technical environments.
 Find out more.